Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Introduction

-Such \emph{post hoc} XAI methods can be further categorized into \emph{local} and \emph{global} explanation methods.
-While \emph{local} XAI methods assign importance scores to input features, e.g. image pixels, that are important for a model's prediction \cite{bykov2021ng,Sundararajan2017ig,simonyan2013saliency,Lapuschkin2015lrp,Rs2017gc,smilkov2017smoothgrad}, \emph{global} XAI methods aim to explain the inner workings of a DNN, e.g. what concepts are encoded in its parameters, by providing \emph{feature visualizations} (FVs) \cite{olah2017feature, olah2018the, bau2020nd}.
-XAI methods have been applied extensively on many deep neural network types that were trained in a \emph{frequentist} fashion, namely convolutional neural networks \cite{lecun1998cnn}, recurrent neural networks \cite{Medsker1999rnn}, and others \cite{hilton2020understanding,Schnake2021gnn,bau2020nd}.
-In a recent work \cite{Bykov2021xaibnn}, those methods have been applied to neural networks that were trained in a \emph{Bayesian} fashion.
-Inherently, \emph{Bayesian} neural networks (BNN) offer the property of uncertainty estimation that results from the diversity of learned feature representations and prediction strategies of different BNN instances.
-We will refer to these prediction strategies as decision-making strategies.
-In their work \cite{Bykov2021xaibnn} the authors apply \emph{local} explanation methods on top of BNN instances and obtain a distribution over explanations, from which they estimate explanation uncertainties.
-Our work builds up on this idea, and aims to answer the following questions: \begin{enumerate} \item Can the diversity of BNN instances be explained by \emph{global} XAI methods? \item Does the choice of the \emph{Bayesian} inference method affects the diversity of their feature visualization? \item Can the uncertainty estimates provided by a BNNs be explained by the diversity of their feature visualizations? \item How does the network width affects the diversity of explanations of samples from a multimodal posterior distribution? \end{enumerate}
+Such \emph{post-hoc} XAI methods can be further categorized into \emph{local} and \emph{global} explanation methods.
+While \emph{local} XAI methods assign importance scores to input features, e.g. image pixels, that are important for a model's prediction \citep{Sundararajan2017ig,simonyan2013saliency,Lapuschkin2015lrp,Rs2017gc,smilkov2017smoothgrad}, \emph{global} XAI methods aim to explain the inner workings of a DNN, e.g. what concepts are encoded in its parameters, by providing \emph{feature visualizations} (FVs) \citep{olah2017feature, olah2018the, bau2020nd}.
+XAI methods have been applied extensively on many Deep Neural Network types that were trained in a \emph{frequentist} fashion, namely Convolutional Neural Networks \citep{lecun1998cnn}, Recurrent Neural Networks \citep{Medsker1999rnn}, and others \citep{hilton2020understanding,Schnake2021gnn,bau2020nd}.

+In a recent work by \citet{Bykov2021xaibnn}, explanation methods have been applied to neural networks that were trained in a Bayesian fashion.
+Inherently, Bayesian Neural Networks (BNN) offer the property of uncertainty estimation that results from the diversity of learned feature representations and prediction strategies of different BNN instances.
+The authors apply \emph{local} explanation methods on top of BNN instances and obtain a distribution over explanations, from which they estimate explanation uncertainties.
+Furthermore, such an approach of introducing stochasticity to the model parameters was shown to be successful in enhancing local explanations of standard models trained in a \emph{frequentist} fashion \citep{bykov2021ng}.

+In our work, our primary objective is to explore the feasibility of utilizing \textit{global} explanation methods for Bayesian Neural Networks.
+We aim to answer the following questions: \begin{enumerate} \item Can the diversity of BNN instances be explained by \emph{global} XAI methods? \item Does the choice of the Bayesian inference method affect the diversity of their feature visualizations? \item Can the uncertainty estimates provided by a BNN be explained by the diversity of their feature visualizations? \item How does the network width affect the diversity of explanations of samples from a multimodal posterior distribution? \end{enumerate}